njdowdy/ixodes-tpt/README.md

  - taxon published year

 Other information may be included in the file, including ranks between the standard ranks listed above and subspecific epithets.
+**NOTE** All taxonomy fields are expected to include a single term, "species" is really "specific epithet" and "subspecies" is really "infraspecific epithet".

 ### Output
 Running the script will produce the following outputs in csv: